Fox News Stars Squabble Over How Much Trump’s to Blame for Midterms

 “You guys seem to think if only McConnell could have picked more establishment candidates these Democrat incumbents would’ve been defeated,” Levin wrote to Hume and Thiessen.
 “You’ve no evidence for that at all.
 The GOP establishment hates the base.
 Even before Trump, it hated the Tea Party.
 Get your facts straight.”

 Hume replied by asking Levin, “[H]ow much did Trump spend to support the candidates he endorsed?
 Practically nothing.
 McConnell meanwhile spent tens of millions to support Trump-backed candidates, some of whom had criticized McConnell.”
-The Fox star cited Ohio’s Republican senator-elect J.D.
+The Fox star cited Ohio’s MAGA Senator-elect J.D.
 Vance as an example.

 “But you didn’t answer my examples,” Levin shot back before pivoting to a list of grievances with McConnell that “goes well beyond this election,” including having “no agenda.”
 He eventually conceded the spending disparities, writing: “As for Trump spending, that’s true, but he made several appearances for numerous candidates.
 McConnell made none because he’s very unpopular with the base of his own party.
 Can’t we agree on something so obvious?
 It’s time for somebody else.”